Optimize Odoo and PostgreSQL: Performance Tuning Guide

 max_cron_threads = 2

-Keep in mind: each extra worker uses RAM
+Keep in mind: every worker uses RAM

 Typical RAM usage per worker:

-• Idle: ~80–200 MB (or sometimes more)
+• Idle: ~80–200 MB (sometimes more)

 • Light usage: ~200-300 MB